Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 In misdemeanor cases, the officer can issue a summons to the defendant to appear.
 Therefore, the defendant is not formally arrested and booked, requiring a bond to get out of jail.
 If the defendant doesn’t appear to court on a misdemeanor in Louisiana, he could be charged with Contempt by the judge.
 The judge could order a fine of up to $500 and imprisonment for up to six months.
-If you get a contempt in Baton Rouge City Court or elsewhere, give us a call.
+If you need a lawyer for contempt in Baton Rouge City Court or elsewhere, contact us.

 A direct contempt of court is one committed in the immediate view and presence of the court and of which it has personal knowledge; or, a contumacious failure to comply with a subpoena, summons or order to appear in court, proof of service of which appears of record; or, a contumacious failure to comply with an order sequestering a witness.

 A direct contempt includes, but is not limited to, any of the following acts:

 (1) Contumacious failure, after notice, to appear for arraignment or trial on the day fixed therefor;